-In accordance with the transitional provisions for the Own Funds Regulatory Requirement contained in rule 2.10 of MIFIDPRU TP 2, for the financial year that ended on 31 December 2023, PCA has substituted its fixed overheads requirement ("FOR") and the K-factor requirement for an amount equal to the Firm's permanent minimum capital requirement ("PMR") after any transitional relief.
-In accordance with rule 2.12 of MIFIDPRU TP 2 PCA has substituted the alternative requirement of £50,000 for PMR under MIFIDPRU 4.4 for the period 1 January 2023 to 31 December 2023.
+In accordance with the transitional provisions for the Own Funds Regulatory Requirement contained in rule 2.10 of MIFIDPRU TP 2, for the financial year that ended on 31 December 2024, PCA has substituted its fixed overheads requirement ("FOR") and the K-factor requirement for an amount equal to the Firm's permanent minimum capital requirement ("PMR") after any transitional relief.
+In accordance with rule 2.12 of MIFIDPRU TP 2 PCA has substituted the alternative requirement using 25% of the overall fixed overheads requirement ("FOR") for the period 1 January 2024 to 31 December 2024.